|On this page…|

 System Identification Toolbox™ software provides several nonlinearity estimators F(x) for nonlinear ARX models.
 For more information about F(x), see Structure of Nonlinear ARX Models.

 Each nonlinearity estimator corresponds to an object class in this toolbox.
-When you estimate nonlinear ARX models in the GUI, System Identification Toolbox creates and configures objects based on these classes.
+When you estimate nonlinear ARX models in the app, System Identification Toolbox creates and configures objects based on these classes.
 You can also create and configure nonlinearity estimators at the command line.

 Most nonlinearity estimators represent the nonlinear function as a summed series of nonlinear units, such as wavelet networks or sigmoid functions.
 You can configure the number of nonlinear units n for estimation.
 For a detailed description of each estimator, see the references page of the corresponding nonlinearity class.